Sign In / Sign Out

 International students must have an official Test of English as a Foreign Language (TOEFL) or IELTS score report sent to the Graduate College.
 Please refer to the English Proficiency Score requirements.

-The deadline is January 15th.
 Students must have earned a 3.00 GPA in their junior/senior years of undergraduate work and have (or be in the process of completing) a bachelor's degree in English.
 See Department of English application process for more information.

 Those who do not have degree in English may be considered for admission if they have taken the following cluster of English courses (or equivalent) with a 3.00 GPA.
 Supplemental courses may include: